brunokruse/vr-workshop/README.md

 ## Part 2
 ### Visualizing our Music
+We will also be introducing IMA's very own **VizKit** - a simple tool and collection of scripts to create VR visualizations in Unity.

 * Intro to generative content (45min - 1hr)
 	* Lets make our objects react to the music